radioxoma/micromanager-samples/README.md

 Hello guys!
 Here are some demos for [Micro-manager](http://www.micro-manager.org) python interface.

-Micromanager project provides broad opportunity for constructing sophisticated image acquisition protocols (in microscopy, for example).
-It is possible to overreach vendor software limitation and realize your inherent researcher's freedom as far as possible.
+Micromanager project provides broad opportunity for constructing sophisticated image acquisition protocols (e.g. in microscopy).
+So it becomes possible to overreach vendor software limitation and realize your inherent researcher's freedom as far as possible.

 Unfortunately, MM documentation is lacks for detailed examples.
 It is not easy understand hardware capabilities and API logic.
-I hope those examples will be helpful in your journey, especially for live video acquisition.
+I hope those samples will be helpful in your journey, especially for live video acquisition.

 ### Available samples